Diagram examples featured image

 When to use a flowchart diagram?

-While flowcharts are commonly used to map out a series of events from the beginning through the end, you can also add yes or no options to your shapes to add additional processes into your diagram in case something changes.
+While flowcharts are commonly used to map out a series of events from the beginning through the end, you can also add yes or no options to your shapes to add additional processes to your diagram in case something changes.

 In healthcare positions where you are patient-facing, in customer support, or solving a problem, this can be very helpful!